SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_5-create-sac-story/dsp_modeling_5-create-sac-story.md

 ### Optional: Ideas for Model Extensions
 If you'd like to discover more modelling functionalities of Datasphere and SAP Analytics Cloud, here are some ideas to extend your current scenario:
 - In SAC, visualize the gross amount of sold product types.
-- Extend the data model by importing additional  files like texts for the products: (https://github.com/SAP-samples/datasphere-content/tree/main/Sample_Bikes_Sales_content/CSV)
+- Extend the data model by importing additional  files like adding a dimension for products and extending it with texts: (https://github.com/SAP-samples/datasphere-content/tree/main/Sample_Bikes_Sales_content/CSV)

 ---